 - Maple syrup: Unrefined sugar that’s loaded with antioxidants and vitamins.

-Grab the following and let’s get started!
+Grab the following simple ingredients and let’s make some healthy blueberry bread!

 - Large eggs